 You may be wondering why you would bother getting a credit card that requires a cash deposit that’s equal to your credit limit.
 The answer is simple.
 These cards report your credit movements to the three credit reporting agencies — Experian, Equifax, and TransUnion.
 This reporting can help you build a solid credit history that makes it possible for you to upgrade to an unsecured credit card (without a cash deposit) later.
 Creating a credit history that shows you can keep up with monthly payments will also help you grow your credit score, which is an important measure of your overall financial health.

 If you’re ready to build credit but don’t know where to start, a secured credit card may be your best bet.
 Here are some of the best to consider and how they work:

-You’ll start with an initial credit line of $200 after making a cash deposit between $49 and $200 based on your creditworthiness.
+You’ll start with an initial credit line of $200 after making a cash deposit between $49, $99, or $200 based on your creditworthiness.
 However, your credit line may be raised without any additional deposits after you make on-time payments for at least five consecutive months.

 The First Latitude Mastercard® Secured Credit Card